Maxwell-ihiaso/jobs_app/README.md

 // check the JSearch API on Rapid API - https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch
 // provide RapidAPI_Key and RapidAPI_Host in your .env file

-npm start
+npx install-expo-modules@latest //if this does not work then use npm install npm install // use this if npx install-expo-modules does not work npm start
 ```